Molecular Structure of Water and Its Significance in Biochemistry

 Spectroscopic Techniques

 - Infrared (IR) spectroscopy: IR spectroscopy measures the absorption of infrared radiation by a substance.
-Water's characteristic absorption bands in the IR spectrum can provide information about its molecular structure and hydrogen bonding.
+Water's characteristic absorption bands in the IR spectrum provide information about its molecular structure and hydrogen bonding.

 - Nuclear magnetic resonance (NMR) spectroscopy: NMR spectroscopy measures the magnetic properties of atomic nuclei.
 Water's protons and oxygen-17 nuclei can be used to probe its molecular structure and dynamics.